Concordium/concordium-browser-wallet/packages/browser-wallet-api-helpers/README.md

 ### getSelectedChain

-Can be invoked to get the genesis hash of the chain selected in the wallet.
-The method returns a `Promise`, resolving with the genesis hash (as a hex string) of the selected chain, or undefined if the wallet is locked has not been set up by the user.
+This can be invoked to get the genesis hash of the chain selected in the wallet.
+The method returns a `Promise`, resolving with the genesis hash (as a hex string) of the selected chain, or undefined if the wallet is locked or has not been set up by the user.

 ```typescript
 const provider = await detectConcordiumProvider();